 STEP 3: Applying Paint Over Laminate Furniture

-Now that your surface has been prepared, choose a good quality paint in your choice color and paint away!
+Now that your surface has been prepared choose a good quality paint in your choice color and paint away!
 Of course, I prefer chalk mineral paint over latex, but it’s your choice.
 For this project, I chose to use Caviar (black chalk mineral paint) and was worried about painting over white but was pleasantly surprised when it covered it in two coats.
 Who doesn’t love black?

 STEP 4: Apply A Top Coat For Added Durability On Laminate

 Check out the edgy design I chose for this MCM Credenza, and I’m seriously swooning over those hairpin legs.
 Hello, I think the 1970s wants its furniture back!
 And no one will know it’s laminate.
 It’s our secret.

 Thanks again for joining me while I love on some ugly laminate furniture.
 Did you like this makeover or have suggestions for other design ideas… I would love to hear them in the comment section below.
 Have a super week. 🙂

 *Would you like to learn more about painting furniture or how I created this design without a stencil?
 Join me in The Art Of Painting Furniture Subscription Video Library, where I share all my tips and tricks.